wasilibs/go-re2/README.md

 a simple OR of literals - re2 has the concept of regex sets and likely is able to optimize this in a special way.
 The CoreRuleSet contains many expressions of a form like this - this possibly indicates good performance in real world use cases.

+Note that because WebAssembly currently only supports single-threaded operation, any compiled expression can not be executed concurrently and uses locks for safety.
+When executing many expressions in sequence, it can be common to not have much contention, but it may be necessary to use a `sync.Pool` of compiled expressions for concurrency in certain cases, at the expense of more memory usage.
+When looking at `MatchParallel`, we see almost perfect scaling in the stdlib case indicating fully parallel execution, no scaling with wazero, and some scaling with cgo - thread safety is managed by re2 itself in cgo mode which also uses mutexes internally.

 [1]: https://pkg.go.dev/regexp
 [2]: https://github.com/google/re2